ibmresilient/resilient-community-apps/fn_ldap_utilities/README.md

       ldap_is_active_directory=True
     ```

 The LDAP search requires **4 input parameters**.
-The parameters are setup from a Resilient systems workflow on the Resilient console.
+The parameters are setup from a SOAR systems workflow on the SOAR console.
 The following are examples of setup of each parameter using a simple workflow pre-processing script.
 The %param% token
 will be replaced by the actual inputs.param value at time of execution.